 Knowing what you need is only one part of the challenge.
 You also need to determine how you will measure your data and when.
 Finding the correct methodology will be critical if you’re creating brand-new KPIs or want to adjust current ones.

-You will eventually need to refresh all the data you collect, so determining how often you want to administer surveys and evaluations, self-assessments, faculty reviews, and other datasets will be necessary.
+You will eventually need to refresh all the data you collect, so determining how often you want to administer surveys and evaluations, self-assessments, and annual faculty performance reviews will be necessary.
 To fully grasp the big picture, you will want to collect data often and be able to track trends over time to make accurate predictions.
-Be upfront with your time about data collection, so you can work as a unit to obtain and review your information.
+Be upfront with your time about data collection so you can work as a unit to obtain and review your information.

 When you create KPIs, it is essential to define threshold levels.
 You will never accomplish your goals in a single day — you will need to cover ground to get there.
 Define these levels to encompass all possible key performance indicators.
 You can determine which resources and tasks you need to allocate.